shun-li-casia/robotics_sdk_tda4vm/docker/setting_docker_ros1.md

     ```
     root@j7-evm:~/j7ros_home$ ./docker_run_ros1.sh roslaunch ti_vision_cnn bag_semseg_cnn.launch
     ```
-    To process the image stream from a ZED stereo camera or USB mono camera, replace the launch file with `zed_semseg_cnn.launch` or `mono_semseg_cnn.launch` in the above.
+    To process the image stream from a ZED stereo camera or USB mono camera, replace the launch file with `zed_semseg_cnn.launch` or `gscam_semseg_cnn.launch` in the above.

 2. **[PC]** For visualization, in the ROS 1 container on the PC::
     ```